 Your nurse will take you back to the room where you were checked in - via stretcher (if possible, you may walk into the procedure room, but everyone "rolls out").
 They will provide you with specific instructions before you leave.
 It is typical to continue to have pain for a few days.
 Certain procedures may cause your extremities to be very weak for a few hours.
 This is another reason why you must have someone drive you and possibly assist you when at home.
 Things you can do to alleviate pain is to rest, place an ice pack to the injection site(s) 15 minutes on 15 minutes off as needed (no heat for 48 hours since this may encourage bruising) and take your regular pain medications.
 No heavy lifting, activity as tolerated (if it hurts to do something – stop doing it).
 However, if your condition worsens or if you are concerned...you may call 910-235-5000 and ask for the Pain Management dept, call your referring MD, or go to the nearest Emergency Room if you feel you cannot manage it at home.
 You will be asked to complete a questionnaire about the care you received.
 Your comments will help us continue to improve our services.

+Once you are given an appointment, please complete your medical history through One Medical Passport.
 Shortly before your scheduled procedure, a representative from our facility will call to confirm details of your appointment.
 If we can’t reach you, make sure to call us no later than the day before surgery.
 We’ll need to know about current and past medical conditions, current medications and allergies.
 This is also the perfect opportunity to discuss any questions or special needs you may have.

 Immediately following your procedure, we’ll move you to a recovery area where we can monitor you until you’re discharged, usually within 1-3 hours after surgery.
 Once you’re fully awake, your family can join you in the recovery area, too.
 At this time, it’s normal to feel some discomfort at the surgery site, as well as some drowsiness or dizziness, depending on what anesthesia you received.